ysun155/STAT108-PROJECT/README.md

 regulations restricting access to abortion care in light of contemporary policy shifts (Arnold, 2022).

-At the same time, COVID-19’s introduction into a climate of abortion restrictions has increased the difficulties that providers and communities already face (Wolfe & van der Meulen Rodgers, 2021).
-Our study sought to assess the difference in abortion access and rate before and during COVID-19 and examine the impact of abortion barriers on abortion and fertility outcomes.
-We hypothesize that increased barriers to care might result in a decrease in the in-state abortion rate and an increase in maternal mortality rate, but potentially an increase in traveling across state lines for abortion care.
+Our study sought to examine the impact of abortion barriers on abortion rate and cross-state movement to obtain abortion care from 2017 to 2019 in the United States.
+We hypothesize that increased barriers to care might result in a decrease in the in-state abortion rate, but an increase in traveling across states for abortion care.

 ## Data Collection

-### Abortion rate and maternal mortality rate
+### Abortion rate and cross-state movement to obtain abortion care

-The main source for abortion data is the Alan Guttmacher Institute (AGI), which is a leading research and policy nonprofit organization committed to advancing sexual and reproductive health starting in 1968.
-We collected abortion rate by state of occurrence, abortion rate by state of residence, and percentage of travelling out of states for abortion in 2020.
-AGI collects information by conducting a periodic survey of abortion providers, Abortion Provider Census, for each state beginning in 1973.
-With the number of abortions performed in each state (abortions by state of occurrence) as estimated from the survey, they reassigned abortions to patients’ states of residency using information collected by state abortion reporting agencies.

-Maternal mortality rate is collected from Centers for Disease Control and Prevention (CDC), based from the National Vital Statistics System.
-This dataset includes maternal mortality rate per 100,000 live births from 2018 to 2020.
-Maternal deaths is defined to be deaths of women while pregnant or within 42 days of termination of pregnancy, irrespective of the duration and the site of the pregnancy, from any cause related to or aggravated by the pregnancy or its management, but not from accidental or incidental causes.
+We rely on data from CDC’s annual Abortion Surveillance report for our analysis of abortion rate and interstate travel for abortion care.
+CDC is the national public health federal agency of the United States.
+Starting from 1969, they compile information from reporting areas to produce national estimates of legal induced abortions.
+They report the number of abortion incidence by state of residence and state of clinical service.
+Additionally, four states (California, Maryland, New Hampshire, and Wyoming) either did not report to the CDC, or did not conform to reporting requirements, therefore are not included in the analysis.

+We use the total number of abortion by state of residence to calculate abortion rate, and the number of abortion where states of residence and clinical services are the same to calculate percentage of leaving.

-### Abortion policy and care data
+### Abortion policy and abortion care

 The source for state abortion policy is AGI, which was collected from the American Community Survey.
 States were scored based on whether they